A BRIEF BIOGRAPHY OF GEORGE WASHINGTON

 By Tim Lambert

 George Washington is famous for the part he played in the American War of Independence as well as being the first president of the USA.
 George was born on 22 February 1732 in Virginia.
 His father Augustine was a plantation owner.
 His mother was called Mary.
 George's father died in 1743 and his brother Lawrence died in 1752.
 George then inherited the estate.
-Meanwhile Washington became a surveyor.
+Meanwhile, Washington became a surveyor.
 In 1748 he traveled with an expedition to survey the western part of Virginia.
 In 1749 George was made surveyor for Culpeper County.

 In 1752 the Governor of Virginia made George a militia adjutant.
 In 1753 the French were encroaching on lands claimed by Britain.
 In October 1753 the governor of Virginia sent Washington to give the French a message telling them to withdraw from the Ohio Valley.
 The French refused.
 Then in 1754 Washington was sent at the head of a force to protect an expedition who were going to build a fort on the Ohio River.
-However before Washington arrived the French reached the area and began building a fort.
+However, before Washington arrived the French reached the area and began building a fort.
 In May 1754 Washington and his men fired on a French force, killing 10 of them.
 The French counterattacked in July and they captured Washington.
-However he was soon released but Britain and her North American colonies became involved in a war - The French and Indian War.
+However, he was soon released but Britain and her North American colonies became involved in a war - The French and Indian War.
 In 1755 he accompanied General Edward Braddock on an expedition against the French.
 They were defeated at the battle of Monongahela in July 1755 and Braddock was fatally wounded.
-Afterwards Washington was made a colonel and put in command of all forces in Virginia.
+Afterward, Washington was made a colonel and put in command of all forces in Virginia.
 He resigned his commission on 31 December 1758.

 On 6 January 1759 George Washington married a wealthy widow named Martha Dandridge Custis.
 George prospered.
 Martha had two children from a previous marriage but she did not have any children with George.
-Meanwhile George became a member of the Virginia House of Burgesses in 1758.
+Meanwhile, George became a member of the Virginia House of Burgesses in 1758.
 In 1775 he attended the Second Continental Congress.
 On 15 June he was appointed Commander-in-Chief of the Continental forces.

 Washington then retired to his plantations.
 George Washington died on 14 December 1799.
 He is buried in Mount Vernon.

-A short biography of James Watt
+A brief biography of Thomas Jefferson

-A short biography of Benjamin Franklin
+A brief biography of Benjamin Franklin

-A short biography of Joseph Priestley
+A brief biography of Joseph Priestley

-A short biography of Heny Cavendish
+A brief biography of Abraham Lincoln